Madrets/TicTacToe/README.md

 # TicTacToe

-This is a program that simulates the popular paper game called "Tic Tac Toe" (also known as "Noughts and Crosses" or  "Xs and Os").
+This program simulates the popular paper game called "Tic Tac Toe" (also known as "Noughts and Crosses" or "Xs and Os").
 Only offline multiplayer is supported at the moment.